laserkelvin/laserkelvin.github.io/index.md

 # Write a short (~150 characters) description of each blog post.
 # This description is used to preview the page on search engines, social media, etc.
 description: >
-  Postdoctoral researcher at the Center for Astrophyics
+  Postdoctoral researcher at Massachusetts Institute of Technology

 # You can show the description on the page by deleting this line:
 hide_description: true